 In this week’s basketball coaching conversation, NBA player development trainer Phil Beckner joins the podcast.
 Beckner is currently a Player Development Consultant for numerous NBA players as well as several different college basketball programs.
 Phil works with players, teams, and organizations to enhance performance and maximize results.
-He has instructed and led elite level players, and high level teams/organizations in creating a blueprint for development, and strategies to enhance leadership skills.

 Phil Beckner Podcast Quotes